uvarc/rc-website/content/userinfo/ivy-linux-sw/data-analysis/matlab.md

 To start MATLAB, open a terminal window and type ```matlab```

 Since MATLAB is a large software, it may take time to load up.
-When it starts up, the first screen to appear would be the MATLAB Desktop, with several windows within it.
+When it starts, the first screen to appear would be the MATLAB Desktop, with several windows within it.
 These might include the ribbons (Home, Plot, and App), the Command Window, the Current Folder window, and the Workspace window.